eea/eionet.helpadmin/README.md

 the local properties file that is provided at build time (see for more below).

-Below, TRUNK denotes the directory where you have downloaded HelpAdmin's SVN trunk into.
+Below, ROOT denotes the directory where you have downloaded HelpAdmin's git repository into.

 1. Create local properties file for the build.

-In TRUNK, make a copy of the unittest.properties and call it local.properties.
+In ROOT, make a copy of the unittest.properties and call it local.properties.
 Inside the file, make replacements appropriate to your environment.